Abdul Al Salam Al Hilal: Joint Review Task Force

 On January 21, 2009, the day he was inaugurated, United States President Barack Obama issued three Executive orders related to the detention of individuals in Guantanamo.

 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
 On April 9, 2013, that document was made public after a Freedom of Information Act request.

 Abd al-Salam al-Hilah was one of the 71 individuals deemed too innocent to charge, but too dangerous to release.

 Obama said those deemed too innocent to charge, but too dangerous to release would start to receive reviews from a Periodic Review Board.

 Periodic Review Board

 The first review was not convened until November 20, 2013.
-Hilah was approved for transfer on June 8, 2021.
+Al-Hilah was approved for transfer on June 8, 2021.